 My lovely friend Aline has helped me out this week with art at the taster event we ran and also at the psychic fair yesterday… I am really blessed that she managed to fit me in between her Bethel globetrotting as she is off to New Zealand on Tuesday with Theresa Dedmon!
 I had asked her to paint live during the taster event and here is what she made:

 Aline wrote: “Goldfish grow to the size of their environment.
-If you remain inside a glass bowl, however beautiful, you limit your potential to grow to the extent of its influence and opportunities.
+If you remain inside a glass bowl, ed however beautiful, medicine you limit your potential to grow to the extent of its influence and opportunities.
 There are moments when for whatever reason the ‘bowl’ you are in is rocked and a tipping point is created inviting you to take a leap out of your current situation or way of thinking and into what is beyond.
 What lies outside is often unknown but the momentum you carry with you as you jump creates life.
 Many of us have unfulfilled promises in our lives that are waiting for us to cease the moment so that they can be fulfilled.
 The question is will we recognize the opportunity when the tipping point comes and jump!”

 “Thank you so much for giving me inner peace.
 I now feel calm and more positive.”